 However, you should consider the worst case scenario, and that is: what would happen if you get hit by a car or get a severe infection, or need to go through surgery and stay at the hospital for a very long time?
 That can happen to you.
 Not only it can end up costing you maybe some hundreds or even thousands, but it will add another concern to your life when you less need it.
 Trust me, when you are ill, all you should care about is getting better.

 My advice would be: if you rely on private healthcare, make sure to buy at least some emergency insurance, covering things such as accidents, emergencies, and hospitalization.
 You’ll be grateful if something goes really wrong (hopefully not!).

 Being ill in a foreign country is serious business.
 Talking about doctors, hospitals and health insurance is not funny.
 However, when you are a digital nomad, you need to be careful to make sure you receive proper medical assistance if the worst happens.

-If traveling is a lifestyle for you, and you can’t rely on travel insurance from your “home country”, you need to consider investing in global health insurance.
-Something to have your back wherever you go, no matter how much time you’ve been there.
+If traveling is a lifestyle for you, you can’t rely on travel insurance from your “home country”.
+You need to consider investing in insurance that will cover you wherever you go, no matter how much time you spend there or where you go next.